BETER-CO/beter-feed-testing-sandbox/doc/RUNNING_APPS.md

 [`docker-compose.yml`](../docker-compose.yml) and [`docker-compose.local-build.yml`](../docker-compose.local-build.yml):

 * Kafka exposes port `9092` on the host machine (these can be redefined, see below);
-* You should run the Feed Generator and Feed Emulator locally and configure them to use `localhost:9092`.
+* You should run the Feed Generator and Feed Emulator locally and configure them to use `localhost:9092` (or redefined port).

 Steps: